apache/trafficserver/README.md

 #### Specifying locations of dependencies

-To specify the location of a dependency (like --with-*), you generally set a variable with the `ROOT`.
+To specify the location of a dependency (like `--with-*` for autotools builds), you generally set a variable with the `ROOT`.
 The big exception to this is for openssl.
 This variable is called `OPENSSL_ROOT_DIR`

 ```
 $ cmake -B build -Djemalloc_ROOT=/opt/jemalloc -DPCRE_ROOT=/opt/edge -DOPENSSL_ROOT_DIR=/opt/boringssl